codebar/tutorials/js/lesson2/tutorial.md

 An array is a simple *data structure*.
 It can hold a list of elements of the same or different types (e.g. strings, numbers, booleans).
 In an array each element can be accessed using the **index**.

-Confusingly, the first index of an array is 0, not 1.
+Confusingly, the first index of an array in JavaScript is 0, not 1.

 To understand this better, let's create an array of strings.